akghani/akghani.github.io/content/project/wiposim/index.md

 * [Deficit spending and the debt-to-GDP ratio - a seemingly counterintuitive effect?
 The effect in the short run](https://mgwk.shinyapps.io/course2_app3/)
 * [Deficit spending and the debt-to-GDP ratio - a seemingly counterintuitive effect?
 The effect in the long run](https://mgwk.shinyapps.io/course2_app4/)

 :white_check_mark: In the following application the effect of fiscal policy on the debt-to-GDP ratio can be tested in a simple stock-flow consistent (SFC) model of the closed economy.
-What is the effect of a permanent increase in the level of government spending?
+The model consists of three sectors.
+The households sector, the firms sector and the government sector.
+What is the effect of a permanent increase in the level of government spending on the debt ratio?
 What happens to the debt ratio when government spending grows at a constant rate?

 - [Fiscal policy in a simple SFC model of the closed economy](https://mgwk.shinyapps.io/SIM_model_debt/)

-:white_check_mark: The following dashboard allows for short- and long-term simulations of the debt ratio starting from current values.
+:white_check_mark: The following dashboard allows to perform short- and long-term projections of the debt ratio for eurozone countries starting from recent values.
 Data are obtained from the AMECO database.

 - [Fiscal policy dashboard](https://mgwk.shinyapps.io/dashboard/)